nicklockwood/FXLabel/README.md

 Notes
 ----------------

 FXLabels have a nice additional layout feature, which is that (unlike UILabels) they respect the contentMode property with regard to vertical layout.
-Settings the contentMode to top, centre or bottom will vertically align the text to the top, centre or bottom of the view respectively.
+Setting the contentMode to top, centre or bottom will vertically align the text to the top, centre or bottom of the view respectively.
 Note however that for horizontal alignment, the FXLabel ignores contentMode in favour of the textAlignment property.

 FXLabels are slower to draw than UILabels, so be wary of overusing them, especially for text that needs to be resized or animated.

 FXLabel effects cannot be drawn outside of the bounds of the label view.
 For labels with large shadowBlur or shadowOffset values, you will need to increase the size of the label frame to prevent the shadow being cropped.

-The gradientStartColor and gradientEndColor properties are a bit choosy about which colour types they will accept due to some internal technical details.
+The gradientStartColor and gradientEndColor properties are a bit fussy about which colour types they will accept due to some internal technical details.
 Colour constants like [UIColor redColor] work fine, but monochromatic colours like [UIColor blackColor] or those produced with [UIColor colorWithWhite:alpha:]  do not.
 If you need a shade of grey in your gradient, use [UIColor colorWithRed:green:blue:alpha] to create it instead.